ndlib/hydra_connect_demo/README.md

   - [ ] Remove existing files
   - [X] Modify predicate values
 - [ ] UI response upon update of an existing work
-  - [ ] Display informational messages
+  - [ ] BONUS: Display informational messages
   - [X] Redirect to a location
+- [ ] Meaningful JSON document for /works/article/new
 - [ ] Amend an existing Work Type
   - [ ] Determine why Active Admin is not behaving correctly when updating
   - [ ] Add a new predicate to the work type